Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-04-06-Real Life Deutsch-Jozsa Exponential Speed-up Test.md

 ![png](/assets/images/df_11_1.png)

-$b = 0.9994 \approx 1$!!!
+$$b = 0.9994 \approx 1$$!!!
 The theory was spot on!
 This classical algorithm scales just like we expected.
 Doesn't it warm your heart when theory and experiment agree with each other?
 The classical results are all squared away.
 Next up is the quantum computer.

 ## Define Constant Circuits
 The constant circuits are just as simple as the classical constant functions.
-The two easiest constant functions are doing nothing (the output is always 0), or have an $X$ gate (the output is always 1).
+The two easiest constant functions are doing nothing (the output is always $$0$$), or have an $$X$$ gate (the output is always $$1$$).

 ```python